rachelbaker/Async-Social-Sharing/README.md

 #Async Social Sharing WordPress Plugin

-Simple social sharing plugin that loads the third-party scripts asynchronously to improve site performance.
-Plugin provides options to load the following sharing widgets:
+Simple social sharing plugin that loads the third-party scripts asynchronously and after the page loads to improve site performance.

+The plugin provides settings to load any of the following sharing widgets:

 * Twitter
 * Facebook
 * Google+
 * Linkedin
 * Hacker News

+Select option (if desired) to display the sharing widgets on blog and archive pages.

 ##Release Notes

+__Version 1.1.0__
+Added Display Options to plugin to allow sharing widgets to be displayed on blog and archive pages.
+Fixed bug with Facebook `fb-root` div not being detected before script loaded.
+Updated license to GPLv3

 __Version 1.0.1__
 Added lazy loading to async-share.js